Hello friends, Coach Tyler is here to help you become fitter, healthier, and more alive!

 The workout session can be a once-off experience or an ongoing program.

-When it comes to personal training, the most beneficial way is to do it for the long term, for both the trainer and client.
+When it comes to personal training, the most beneficial way is to do it in the long term for both the trainer and the client.

-For the client, this is important because you have the opportunity to set long term goals and work towards them through a tailored program.
+This is important for the client because you can set long-term goals and work towards them through a tailored program.

-You wouldn’t be able to do this in a single session, no matter how good the PT is.
+No matter how good the PT is, you wouldn’t be able to do this in a single session.

 On the flip side, as a PT, you preferably want long-running clients.
-This not only ensures continuous, higher revenue margins, it also means you have more opportunites to make a meaningful, results-based impact on your client’s life.
+This not only ensures continuous, higher revenue margins, but it also means you have more opportunities to make a meaningful, results-based impact on your client’s life.

 This advantage makes your job easier, and the positive word of mouth and results will also boost your marketing passively.

 In other words, it translates to more clients and more income.